Metropolis of Chalcedon: Byzantine era

 In 451, the year that the local Ecumenical Council took place, the bishopric of Chalcedon was promoted to a metropolis.
 It was the third oldest metropolis in the region of Bithynia, in northwestern Asia Minor, after Nicaea and Nicomedia, while its prelate officially styled as Exarch of all Bithynia.

 A number of metropolitans and bishops of Chalcedon participated in the Byzantine Iconoclasm dispute, during the 8th–9th centuries.
 Some of them were martyred and are venerated by the Orthodox Church, like Metropolitans Nicetas, Kosmas and John.
 In 858 the local metropolitan, Basil, due to his participation in the Photian schism, was released from his duties by Patriarch Photios.
 However, later, in 869–870, after the restoration of patriarch Ignatios, Basil returned to the metropolitan throne where he remained until 877.

 Later, ca. 1100, Metropolitan Leo was involved in ecclesiastical issues and was accused of heresy.
 He also accused Emperor Alexios I Komnenos of sacrilege and iconoclasm, because he allowed the melting of religious gold and silver objects in order to sustain his war effort.

 Greek-Orthodox metropolises in Asia Minor, ca. 1880.

 Due to the long tradition of Saint Euphemia and its association with the area of Chalcedon, the local metropolitans claimed and occasionally succeeded in controlling a number of churches and shrines dedicated to her in the region of Constantinople.
+In 1316 the metropolis received the church of Maeroneia, which it kept until 1327.